 - 85% of luxury brands’ sales come from customers registered in their database.
 Big data analytics enables luxury brands to identify and connect with their affluent consumers, understand their lifestyle and purchase behaviors, and build long-term engagement.

-- Luxury brands can deliver personalised content and connect with their consumers as a result of insights generated by big data.
+- Luxury brands can deliver personalized content and connect with their consumers as a result of insights generated by big data.
 Providing exclusivity with a delightful experience through the use of data analytics becomes a competitive advantage.

 - The scale and size of data available make extracting knowledge and insights a complex exercise.
-Luxury brands need a clear and effective process to gather, store, sort and identify valuable information.
+Luxury brands need a clear and effective process to gather, store, sort, and identify valuable information.

 - Security is paramount when storing and maintaining private valuable customer information.
 Luxury brands need to perform thorough and regular security audits with strict access policies to prevent data loss or data corruption.

 - Data analysts with the required skills to manage and analyze big data are in high demand.
 Luxury brands compete with tech companies to attract and retain the best talents.

 - Identify the right tools for your business.
 Luxury companies can tap into existing big data solutions to reduce cost and overhead.

 - Encryption, segregation, and strict policies ensure the protection of sensitive customer information.